100 signatures reached

 This legislation is an outdated, ineffective approach to public safety.
 It wastes our money because it’s expensive to enforce and violates our rights as dog owners.
 Breed-discriminatory laws infringe on our property rights.
 All Americans who follow the safety rules should be allowed to own whatever breed of dog they choose.
 It’s that simple.
 Indeed, a 2014 national survey revealed that 84% of Americans believe the government should not tell them what kind of breed of dog they can own.
 (2)

 It can also lead to families having to give up beloved pets that end up at our animal shelters and risk being put to death.
 Laws and policies should be fair and consistent.
 Cities should enact comprehensive breed-neutral ordinances that focus on the behavior of the dog and the behavior of the owner.
-The goal of public safety should be achieved in the most effective and most through way possible.
+The goal of public safety should be achieved in the most effective and most thorough way possible.

 Breed restrictions also prevent well-mannered dogs from being adopted and infringe on a family's right to choose the best dog for them.